boonecabaldev/BC-Portfolio/VimBuffersWindows.md

-# Vim Buffers and Windows

-## Buffers
+# Mastering Vim: Buffers, Windows, and Your Text Editing Arsenal

+## Buffers: Your Textual Workspaces

+In Vim, a buffer acts as a temporary workspace where you edit text.
+Imagine it as a versatile canvas where you create, modify, and refine your content.
+Every time you open a file, its contents are loaded into a buffer, allowing you to make changes without directly affecting the original file.
+This buffer-based approach empowers you to work with multiple files seamlessly, switching between them effortlessly and maintaining separate editing environments for each.

+To navigate this landscape of buffers, Vim provides a set of commands for effortless management:

+-   :ls: Your window into the world of buffers, revealing their numbers, names, and modification status.
+The active buffer is marked with %, while unsaved changes are denoted by +.
+-   :bn (:bnext): A quick step forward to the next buffer in the list.
+-   :bp (:bprev): A step back to revisit the previous buffer.
+-   :b {number} (:buffer {number}): A direct jump to the buffer with the specified number.
+-   :bd (:bdelete): The act of closure, dismissing a buffer and reclaiming its resources.

+Mastering these commands will make you a nimble navigator of your text, switching between different pieces of content with ease.

+## Buffers: Your Textual Workspaces

 A buffer is an area in memory that stores text.
-When you open a file, its content is read into a buffer.
-When you makes changes to that buffer and save it to a file, vim copies the buffer to a file on the hard drive.
+Every time you open a file, its contents are read into a buffer, allowing makes changes to that buffer without affecting the original file.

-A buffer doesn't display the text, a window, or "pane",  does.

-> This tutorial will use the term pane instead of window.
-A

-A pane is is a section within the window.
-A pane can only display one buffer at a time.
-For simplicity, we'll assume we're working in a single pane.
-We'll cover panes in more detail later.

 ### Viewing Buffers

 Let's begin by opening vim.
-By default you will have one pane and one buffer.
+By default you will have one unnamed buffer.
 You can view all your buffers using `:ls` or `:buffers`.

-While in command mode, use `:ls`.
+Use `:ls`.

 ```vim
 :ls
   1 %a   "[No Name]"                    line 1
 ```

-The `:ls` command produces output with the following format:
+The buffer list produced by `:ls` uses the following format:

 ```text
 Number Indicator    Name                          Line